virmundi/NewDataForManagers/graphs.md

 The graph feature is in its nascent stage.
 You can add nodes and edges.
 You can query on it.
 You can do all this on only one server.
 The road map has distributed graphs targeted by the end of 2014.
 If you need to house a large graph, you can either size a single box appropriately or look at alternatives.

-ArangoDB provides flexibility with its multi-mode approach.
-Your developers don't need to know two different server technologies for graphs and document storage.
+ArangoDB's flexibility means your developers don't need to know two different server technologies for graphs and document storage.
 DevOps can learn how to manage ArangoDB and only ArangoDB.

 ### Neo4J